castor-labs/stdlib/README.md

 ## Development Setup

-Copy the `castor.bin` to of your `$PATH` directories:
+Copy the `castor.bin` to one of your `$PATH` directories:

 ```
-sudo cp ./.castor/castor.bin /usr/local/bin/castor
+sudo cp ./.castor/castor.bin $HOME/.local/bin/castor
 ```

 Bootstrap the development environment (needs docker and compose plugin):